vsaruta/Legacy-Code-DETECTproject/README.md

 # DETECTproject
-This repository is for all DETECT versions
+This repository is for all Legacy DETECT versions